JVB11/AESolver/docs/API_util_tools/inlist_handler/inlist_handler.md

 ---
 layout: default
-title: inlist_handler API documentation
+title: InlistHandler class API reference
+permalink: /API_util_tools/inlist_handler/inlist_handler.html
 ---

-Module inlist_handler.inlist_handler
 ====================================
-Python module that defines the class needed to parse custom-style inlists and retrieve the necessary information for use in Python programs.
+Python module that defines the class needed to parse custom-format inlists and retrieve the necessary information for use in Python programs.

-Author: Jordan Van Beeck <jordanvanbeeck@hotmail.com>

 Classes
 -------